refinedev/refine/hackathon/refine-hackathon.md

 - **Best Project built using [Material UI](https://mui.com/material-ui/getting-started/overview/)**
   - The project must use Material UI as the UI framework in the refine app

+Five Grand Prize Winners (one per category):

+- $1,000 USD gift card or equivalent
+- $300 USD credit to the Forem Shop
+- DEV Sticker Pack
+- Special Swag Kits from refine, Supabase and MUI

+Runner-Up Prizes (10 Total – across all categories):

+- $250 USD gift card or equivalent
+- $150 USD credit to the Forem Shop
+- DEV Sticker Pack
+- Special Swag Kits from refine

 #### Runner-up
 - There will be ten runner-up prizes.